Don't You Remember chords

 If you are playing a guitar with a wide fretboard you may prefer the 2,3,4 choice - this ensures that each string will sound clearly.
 It is recommended that beginners use this method until your fingers have adapted to the mini-barre method.

-• There is some interesting timing in each chorus between the 2nd and 3rd lines.
+• Timing: There is 'interesting' timing in each chorus between the 2nd and 3rd lines.

 Where Adele sings "The reason you loved me", the D chord is played on the "me", which would normally come in at the start of the bar, but comes in on the & of the 4& of the previous bar.
 This means the following bar has to hold an extra quarter-note beat before changing to the F#m (-e) of "me-e before" at the end of the 3rd line of the chorus.